 Full thesis draft.
-To be turned over to a thesis reader for review and comments; at least 25 standard pages in total, not including tables, figures, and references.
-The full thesis draft includes several components (in addition to any tables and/or figures) that are listed below and also described in more detail in the article “Guidelines for Writing a Research Paper for Publication.”
+A polished, reviewer-ready draft to be turned over to a thesis reader for review and comments (>25 pages, not including references, tables, and figures).
+The full thesis draft includes several components that are listed and described briefly below.

 - Title page.
+Separate page.
 Include your thesis title, name, research mentor(s), any source(s) of funding, and the date on which the draft is submitted.

 - Abstract.
+Separate page.
 In its final form, this abstract should summarize background, objective, methods, results, and conclusion (maximum 300 words).
-Abstracts should be single-spaced in the full thesis; all other components of the thesis should be double-spaced.

 - Introduction.
 The introduction provides the reader with the essential pieces of background information they need to understand what was done and why.
 The introduction section should draw from the literature review, but be more concise and targeted to the specific thesis (maximum 3 pages).